kwcooper/kwcooper.github.io/_posts/2018-09-06-Birthday-Interest.md

 ---

 ### Back story
 You’re asked what you want for your birthday.
 You could say an iPhone or a new pair of socks, but you care about your money so instead you ask for something a bit less tangible.
-What if you could have 1%, that is one percent added to your interest every year on your birthday.
+What if you could have 1%.
+That is, what if you could have one percent added to your interest every year on your birthday.
 How much money would you have?

-We thought of this sitting at work, a co-worker and I were talking about interest, and somehow it was brought up about what you happen if the interest was your age.
+We thought of this while on break at work, a co-worker and I were talking about interest, and somehow it was brought up about what you happen if the interest was your age.
 I thought this would be interesting to see, so I coded it up.

 ![_config.yml]({{ site.baseurl }}/images/birthdayInterest/1dollar_100years.png){: .center-image }